Shreyasramakrishna90/CS6381-01/README.md

 5.Run the script sub.py.in the fourth terminal using ***python sub.py*** 6.Run the script broker.py in the fifth terminal using ***python broker.py***

-***Expected output*** Try to run the two subscribers with some delay to see that a dieing subscriber would look for the next publisher in the ownership order to connect.
+Expected output:Try to run the two subscribers with some delay to see that a dieing subscriber would look for the next publisher in the ownership order to connect.
 If the second publisher in the list is not available, then it waits and listens for some time.
 ###################################################################################
 ```